Deferring your rent or instalment

 You can lodge your state land application in person at your nearest business centre, by emailing to SLAMlodgement@dnrme.qld.gov.au or by posting it to Department of Natural Resources, Mines and Energy, PO Box 5318, Townsville QLD 4810.

-If you have any questions about lodging your application or payment, contact:
+If you have any questions about lodging your application, email:

 You can contact your nearest business centre to arrange a pre-lodgement meeting.